-For an incident plus scattered sound model to operate correctly, it is crucial that the speed of wave propagation is identical in both models; if not, then sound energy being transferred from the incident to scattered model in the current time-step will be misaligned with scattering from previous time-steps.
-This is automatically assured in typical "scattered field" FDTD formulations, since a FDTD scheme is also used for the incident sound.
-However, further consideration is required here because the incident sound wave is stated analytically.
-Standard FDTD algorithms suffer from the well reported issue of numerical dispersion (e.g., Ref.
-15, Chap.
-4), meaning the speed of wave propagation is direction and frequency dependent, so they are unsuitable for this application.
-Here instead the scattered field in the homogeneous volume will be evaluated using a k-space variant of the FDTD method.16 This is closely related to the Pseudo-Spectral-Time-Domain (PSTD)17 method and uses a spatial Fourier series to interpolate the grid data at each time-step, allowing the spatial derivatives to be found by Fast Fourier Transform (FFT) using fewer grid points per wavelength than would be required by a finite-difference scheme of similar precision.
+For an incident plus scattered sound model to operate correctly it is crucial that the speed of wave propagation is identical in both models, otherwise sound energy being transferred from the previous time-steps.
+This is automatically assured in typical "scattered field" FDTD formulations, since a FDTD scheme is also used for the incident sound, but further consideration is required here because the incident sound wave is stated analytically.
+Standard FDTD algorithms suffer from the well reported issue of numerical dispersion (e.g. Ref.
+15 Ch.
+4), meaning the speed of wave propagation is direction and frequency dependent, so are unsuitable for this application.
+Here instead the scattered field in the homogeneous volume will be evaluated using a k-space variant of the FDTD method16.
+This is closely related to the Pseudo-Spectral-Time-Domain (PSTD)17 method and uses a spatial Fourier series to interpolate the grid data at each time-step, allowing the spatial derivatives to be found by Fast Fourier Transform (FFT) using fewer grid points per wavelength than would be required by a finite-difference scheme of similar precision.
 Crucially for the application herein, numerical dispersion effects are compensated for in the k-space spatial operators (see Ref.
-16, Sec.
+16 Sec.
 II), so the resulting algorithm is free of numerical dispersion.

-The algorithm used here has been adapted from Tabei et al.16 and the k-wave toolbox18 with the following primary differences: inclusion of the extra incident sound terms above, absence of relaxation absorption, and the use of collocated (non-staggered) grids.
+The algorithm used here has been adapted from Tabei et al.16 and the k-wave toolbox18 with the primary differences: inclusion of the extra incident sound terms above, absence of relaxation absorption, and the use of collocated (non-staggered) grids.
 Use of collocated grids is known to create spatial Gibbs effects for sudden changes in medium properties, but those are not present in the atmospheric temperature profiles under consideration so the algorithm can benefit from a slightly simpler NTFF implementation and the potential to support velocity fluctuations in future (these involve spatial tensor derivatives which are complicated to implement on staggered grids).
 The pressure and particle velocity grids are however still staggered in time.
-For a collocated grid scheme the k-space differential operators, including dispersion correction, are given by the following concatenation of operators, where $\mathcal F$ represents a multi-dimensional FFT and $\mathcal F^{-1}$ its inverse.
-Here Δ_t is the time-step duration, k is the spatial wave number in the k-domain (for more details see Ref.
-16) and $k{\rm r}$ is its component in the x direction.
-Note that for brevity only the x direction operators are given in what follows, but equivalent statements exist for y and z,
+For a collocated grid scheme the k-space differential operators, including dispersion correction, are given by the following concatenation of operators, where \mathcal{F} represents a multi-dimensional FFT and \mathcal{F}^{-1} its inverse.
+Here Δ_t is the time-step duration, k is the spatial wavenumber in the k-domain (for more details see Ref.
+16) and k_x is its component in the x direction.
+Note that for brevity only the x direction operators are given in what follows, but equivalent statements exist for y and z:

-$$\frac{\partial}{\partial x} \{ \dots \} \equiv \mathcal{F}^{-1} \Big\{ i k_x \operatorname{sinc}(c_0 \Delta_t k/2) \mathcal{F} \{ \dots \} \Big\}.$$ (11)
+$$\frac{\partial}{\partial x} \{ \dots \} \equiv \mathcal{F}^{-1} \{ i k_x \operatorname{sinc}(c_0 \Delta_t k/2) \mathcal{F} \{ \dots \} \}. \tag{11}$$

-The collocated grid algorithm was verified against the staggered algorithm implemented in the k-wave toolbox by marching on from initial conditions, and the error between the two algorithms was found to be less than $-50 \,\text{dB}$ compared to the excited pressure in the medium.
+The collocated grid algorithm was verified against the staggered algorithm implemented in the k-wave toolbox by marching on from initial conditions, and the error between the two algorithms was found to be less than -50 dB compared to the excited pressure in the medium.